Cumulative Credits / Total Credits

-Cumulative credits include the number of credits scheduled at Penn State and retained on the student's schedule for a letter grade, even if a grade of F was earned.
+Cumulative credits include the number of credits taken at Penn State and retained on the student's schedule for a letter grade, even if a grade of F was earned.

 Cumulative credits exclude credits earned by other means, for example, courses that were scheduled for satisfactory/unsatisfactory grading, credits earned by examination, credits earned with a research grade, credits earned at any other institution and transferred to Penn State, credits earned through the Advanced Placement Program of the College Board, and audited courses.

 Last Update: May 2009